 In my opinion, all the evidence points towards the fact that most Maghrebi immigrant associations in France and Britain have similar motives.
 Such groups do not serve as means of facilitating radicalization, but rather dispel the poverty of choice that leads to such radicalization in the first place.
 The creation of such groups coincides well with the democratic models with which most Western countries are familiar.
 While they have different means of achieving their political and social goals such as providing recreational services, participating in their nation’s political environment, or advocating for better education, they have the same fundamental aim of benevolently restructuring society for the purposes of good.

 Strengthening the relationship between the United Kingdom and Morocco has always been a long-term goal of both nations.
 The United Kingdom’s Embassy has given millions of euros in support of governmental and societal reforms in Morocco.
 Hence, the United Kingdom has always been in agreement with one principal aim of most of its Maghrebi organizations.
 In effect, it seems that the United Kingdom has in one aspect diplomatically created a favorable environment for organizations to trade goods and other artifacts and to raise awareness; these are, despite the United Kingdom’s inaction in other respects, positive indicators for many migrant organizations in Britain and abroad that wish to create better relations between Morocco and their home country.

+You have had a good stab at making a comparision between France and Britain on the subject of immigrant associations that I think is worth pursuing.
+Yet it isn’t as successful as your previous paper as you are much more hazy about what it is that you are comparing here.
+At times it seems that you are saying that the associations are very similar in intent, at other times that they are different as they are responding to government incentives.
+You’d need to be much clearer from the outset about what your variables are in this comparison in order to learn something from it.
+Here the Leiken book might have been of help as it does provide you with a ready-made framework for such a comparison.
+In addition there are bits and pieces where there are sweeping assertions made that are not backed up by any evidence, these I have also indicated in the paper.

+85% B

 Bibliography